natuey/my_portfolio/README1.md

 #### User stories (in order of IMPORTANCE - Most to Least)

-(i) As a Project member, I want to be able to post any issues I have with the project to gather answers and support.
+(i) As a Project member, I want to be able to post any issues I have with the project to gather answers and support.<br/>
-(ii) As a staff member, I want to be able to create a new project and generate a unique invitation code to send to a community member.
+(ii) As a staff member, I want to be able to create a new project and generate a unique invitation code to send to a community member.<br/>
-(iii) A a project member, I want to be able to search existing posts to see if my problems have been solved in the past.
+(iii) A a project member, I want to be able to search existing posts to see if my problems have been solved in the past.<br/>
-(iv) As a project member, I want to easily conduct monthly reporting to maintain FoodLadder's ongoing support to my project.
+(iv) As a project member, I want to easily conduct monthly reporting to maintain FoodLadder's ongoing support to my project.<br/>
-(v) As a staff member, I want to reduce on site presence to reduce costs.
+(v) As a staff member, I want to reduce on site presence to reduce costs.<br/>
-(vi) As a staff member, I want to be notified of new queries from our members in order to provide them prompt replies.
+(vi) As a staff member, I want to be notified of new queries from our members in order to provide them prompt replies.<br/>
-(vii) As a staff member, I want an easy-to-use online community so project members can easily access support.
+(vii) As a staff member, I want an easy-to-use online community so project members can easily access support.<br/>
-(viii) As a project admin, I would like to be able to sign up easily and enter my project's details.
+(viii) As a project admin, I would like to be able to sign up easily and enter my project's details.<br/>
-(ix) As a team member, I would like to access the community in my preferred language.
+(ix) As a team member, I would like to access the community in my preferred language.<br/>
-(x) As a project admin, I want to be able to give members of my community access to online services.
+(x) As a project admin, I want to be able to give members of my community access to online services.<br/>
-(xi) As a staff member, I want to be able to invite projects to join our online community.
+(xi) As a staff member, I want to be able to invite projects to join our online community.<br/>
-(xii) As a staff member, I want to navigate easily on the website so I could work remotely.
+(xii) As a staff member, I want to navigate easily on the website so I could work remotely.<br/>
-(xiii) As a team member, I want to see what other projects are discussing on the community forum.
+(xiii) As a team member, I want to see what other projects are discussing on the community forum.<br/>
-(xiv) As a staff member, I want to be notified about activity on monthly project reports.
+(xiv) As a staff member, I want to be notified about activity on monthly project reports.<br/>
-(xv) As a project admin, I want to be able to see my report history as a snapshot.
+(xv) As a project admin, I want to be able to see my report history as a snapshot.<br/>

 #### A workflow diagram of the user journey/s.